 Occidental Petroleum says federal leasing ban would hurt U.S. oil growth

-May 11 (Reuters) - U.S. oil and gas producer Occidental Petroleum said federal drilling permits are moving forward in the Permian Basin shale field following a federal pause this year, but a longer-term ban could hurt U.S. oil output.
+May 11 (Reuters) - U.S. oil and gas producer Occidental Petroleum Corp OXY.Nsaid federal drilling permits are moving forward in the Permian Basin shale field following a federal pause this year, but a longer-term ban could hurt U.S. oil output.

 Producers are likely to continue to be able to secure permits on existing federal leases, but Chief Executive Vicki Hollub said on Tuesday she was concerned about the possibility of a federal moratorium on new oil and gas leases going forward.
 The Biden administration is reviewing the federal oil and gas leasing program.